makrai/notes/dowty82-gramm-rel-in-montague.md

 * grammatical relations have consistent properties across all these languages
-  * rules like Passive, Dative Shift and the Raising rules behave in the same way in most languages with respect to their effect on these grammatical relations, though the word orders that result from these processes are quite different
+  * rules like Passive, Dative Shift and the Raising rules behave in the same way in most languages
+    * with respect to their effect on these grammatical relations,
+    * though the word orders that result from these processes are quite diff
 * Relational Grammar approaches this problem by
   * Subject, Object and Indirect Object (the term relations) to be primitives
   * language-universal rules that 'change' grammatical relations (Passive, Rais) defined directly in terms of these relations
 * I am not attempting to reconstruct RG in terms of Montague's framework,
   * many of the ideas of Relational Grammar will have no counterpart
-    * e.g. no notion of a chômeur in the present account
+    * eg no notion of a chômeur in the present account
       * chomeur is a noun phrase that has been "displaced" by a relation-assigning rule and is therefore stripped of its term relation;
         see Perlmutter, this volume